ChetanThapliyal/3-tier-architecture-deployment-GKE/README.md

     terraform apply
     ```
 4. Set up a GKE cluster following the GCP documentation or the instructions in the `GKE` directory.
-5. The `GKE` directory includes a sample Jenkins pipeline that automates building, containerizing, and deploying the application to your GKE cluster.
+5. The `root` directory includes a Jenkins pipelines for both 'dev' and 'prod' environments that automates building, containerizing, and deploying the application to your GKE cluster.

 ## Contributing